-- Get your moves on.
-Exercise can give your self-esteem and mood a boost.
+1. Get your moves on.

+Exercise can give your selfesteem and mood a boost.
 Being active most days of the week is a good goal, but you can start small.
-Take a short walk or turn on some music and dance. - 2.
-Eat healthy foods.
-To give your body the nutrients it needs, fill your plate with fruits, vegetables and whole grains.
-Try to limit fats and sugars.
+Take a short walk - or turn on some music and dance.

+2. Eat healthy foods.
+To give your body the nutrients it needs, fill your plate with lean protein, whole grains, healthy fat, fruits and vegetables.
+Try to limit sugars and unhealthy fat.

 - 3. Sleep well.
-Ask your therapist for tips if you're having trouble getting enough quality sleep at night. - Send stress away.
+Ask your therapist for tips if you're having trouble getting enough quality sleep at night. - 4.
+Send stress away.
 Make time for activities that soothe you.
 Maybe that's deep breathing, a hobby or time with friends. - 5.
-Avoid alcohol and drugs.They put your health at risk and may make your symptoms worse.
+Avoid alcohol and drugs.
+They put your health at risk and may make your symptoms worse.
 If you need help to quit, ask your doctor or therapist.